 How to Sew an Apron

 Learn how to sew an apron using the free vintage basket apron pattern below.
-Aprons are beautiful to wear and very practical too.
+Aprons are beautiful to wear and so very practical too.
 You can always use several.
 Grandma always kept a couple for everyday use, and a fancy one to wear on special occasions.

 Young Woman Tying Her Beautiful Handmade Kitchen ApronLook Forward to Tying Your New Apron